FulminatingAlchemist/fulminatingalchemist.github.io/_pages/teaching.md

 * Graduate Level One Teacher
     * 1st Year Chemistry Workshops
     * 3rd Year Synthetic Chemistry Labs
+* Student Project Supervisor
+    * Foundation project - The use of hemp-shiv based products as an alternative to traditional construction materials

 ## 2023 - 2024
 * Graduate Level One Teacher
     * 1st Year Chemistry workshops